project-magpie/u-boot-sh4-1.3.1_stm23_0043/README.md

     IdentID : 09 00 07 00 00 46 d1
     Hit ESC to stop autoboot:  0

+# Reloading a new image

+During development it may will become usefull to load a u-boot and make some test recompile some stuff and reload this new binary.
+You can interrut your GDB session by pressing **CTRL-C** loading the new image and write continue in the console.
+This will load the new u-boot into RAM and executes this new image.
+This is nice during development of new u-boot features.

 # Building under Yocto

 Before you can start building with SH4 Toolchain generated for Yocto you may apply this Patch